FrameworkComputer/qmk_hid/README.md

           Set backlight brightness percentage or get, if no value provided --backlight-breathing [<BACKLIGHT_BREATHING>]
-          Set backlight breathing or get, if no value provided [possible values: true, false] --eeprom-reset
+          Set backlight breathing or get, if no value provided [possible values: true, false] --save
+          Save RGB/backlight value, otherwise it won't persist through keyboard reboot.
+Can be used by itself or together with other argument
+      --eeprom-reset
           Reset the EEPROM contents (Not supported by all firmware) --bootloader